MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-storyline-viva.md

 When you enable storyline in your organization, it becomes available to all internal users who have access to Yammer and Viva Engage.
 All internal users will have their own storyline feed on their profile pages and will be able to see, react, and respond to others’ storyline posts.
 Guests won't have their own storyline, and won't be able to see our engage with storyline content from your internal users who do.

-When you disable storyline, it removes the Storylines tab from all user profile pages and removes the Storylines landing page.
+When you disable storyline, it removes the storylines tab from all user profile pages and removes the storylines landing page.
 However, disabling storyline doesn't delete any conversations that were posted to storyline beforehand.
 While more difficult to find with the removal of those pages, storyline content can still be accessed via direct links to the conversations and can be discovered through search.
 Likewise, this content will continue to be available through network data export, and will be available through eDiscovery for networks that are in native mode.

 ## Preview features
 This toggle allows you to preview some of the features that will be available in Yammer and the Viva Engage app through Viva Engage.
 The features available through this preview will be available to all of the internal users in your tenant who have access to Yammer and Viva Engage, irrespective of license status.
 Pricing and licensing requirements for these features post-preview are yet to be determined.